deanwampler/spark-scala-tutorial/Tutorial.markdown

 This script demonstrates the methods for reading and writing files in the [Parquet](http://parquet.io) and JSON formats.
 It reads in the same data as in the previous example, writes it to new files in Parquet format, then reads it back in and runs queries on it.
 Then it repeats the exercise using JSON.

-The key [DataFrame](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrame) methods are `DataFrame.read.parquet(inpath)` and `DataFrame.write.save(outpath)` for reading and writing Parquet, and `DataFrame.read.json(inpath)` and `DataFrame.write.json(outpath)` for reading and writing JSON.
+The key [SparkSession](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SparkSession) and [Dataset](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset) methods are `SparkSession.read.parquet(inpath)` and `Dataset.write.save(outpath)` for reading and writing Parquet, and `SparkSession.read.json(inpath)` and `Dataset.write.json(outpath)` for reading and writing JSON.
 (The format for the first `write.save` method can be overridden to default to a different format.)

 See the script for more details.
 Run it the same way we ran `SparkSQL8-script.scala`.